How can we help you today?

 Redirecting misspelled domains keeps users from landing on error pages.
 If someone types “exmple.com” instead of “example.com,” they’ll still reach your site.
 This smooth experience shows you care about their journey and makes it easier for them to return.

-Plus, it reduces frustration and bounce rates, especially for mobile users who are more likely to make typing mistakes.
+Additionally, it reduces frustration and bounce rates, particularly for mobile users who are more prone to typing mistakes.

 To prevent scams and phishing

-Scammers often use misspelled domains to create fake sites that look real.
+Scammers often use misspelled domains to create fake websites that appear legitimate.
 For example, “paypall.com” might mimic “paypal.com” to steal login details.
 Owning these variations stops scammers from using them to harm your brand and customers.

 Types of misspellings to prioritize for domain registration